 The tragedy began on July 13, when Kenyans woke to the news that at least seven black rhinos had died mysteriously, not killed by hunters.
 The death toll reached 11 in less than six weeks.
 All had lost their lives in the same sanctuary, where they had been relocated, precisely, in order to ensure the species’ survival.

 Some conservationists called this the worst tragedy in the history of wildlife conservation.

-Paula Kahumba, CEO of the non-profit organization Wildlife Direct, told reporters this was “a complete disaster.”
-Many people might think of the loss as incalculable, but for those less sensitive to the fate of wildlife, Kahumba put a figure on it: “Each animal is worth about a million dollars.
+Paula Kahumbu, CEO of the non-profit organization Wildlife Direct, told reporters this was “a complete disaster.”
+Many people might think of the loss as incalculable, but for those less sensitive to the fate of wildlife, Kahumbu put a figure on it: “Each animal is worth about a million dollars.
 It’s like $7 million just vanished into thin air.”

 In the 1950s Kenya’s Tsavo East National Park was home to an estimated 2,000 eastern black rhino.
 By the 1970s, this population had dwindled, almost entirely as a result of poaching for the international rhino-horn trade, to an estimated 400.

 As of early 2018, due to anti-poaching efforts and to conservationists’ work to grow viable rhino populations, the World Wildlife Fund counted the population at 750.
 The new Rhino Conservation Strategy (2017-2021) of the Kenya Wildlife Service hopes to achieve 5 percent growth and attain a population of 830 by 2021.
 The mandate of almost all rhino-centric conservation organizations—state or non-state—is keep those numbers growing.